dan1elt0m/polymo/docs/builder-ui.md

 - **Upload YAML** – pick an existing config file to continue working on it.
 - **Load an example** – try one of the sample connectors bundled with Polymo (GitHub, JSON Placeholder, etc.).

 Every option resets old tokens, previews, and temporary values so you never accidentally reuse secrets.
+Under the tiles you will also see a **Saved connectors** library.
+The Builder automatically stores every change in your browser, so closing the tab or hopping back to the landing screen never loses your progress.
+Open an entry to keep editing, rename it to stay organised, export the YAML, or delete configs you no longer need.

 ## A guided form for your API
 The left-hand panel has two tabs: **UI Builder** and **YAML Editor**.
 Stay on the UI Builder tab if you prefer plain-language fields.
 Each section can collapse to keep things tidy.